MEGA65/open-roms/doc/Extended-BASIC.md

 ### `MONITOR` (MEGA65)

-Invokes a machine language monitor
+Invokes a machine language monitor.
+Not finished yet!

 ### `SYSINFO` (MEGA65)

 Displays various system information.

+### `COLORSET id` (MEGA65)

+Changes the color set (palette).
+0 = alias for the default one.
+Add 128 for a greyscale version.

 ### `CLEAR` (cart, MEGA65)